sdam-elte/modellinglab2019/hoomd_blue/ReadMe.md

 3. Simulate phase transition in Ar gas!

-4. Simulate optimal packing of objects with non-trivial shapes!
+4. Simulate optimal packing of objects with non-trivial shapes (first try with the tetrahedron)!
+Probably you need GPU for reasonable sized simulation.
+Try the Google Colab if you do not possess a GPU card.